Phone: 817-735-2204 or 800-535-TCOM

-Students currently enrolled in fully accredited colleges of osteopathic medicine may be considered for advanced standing admission to the third year of medical studies at TCOM.
+Admission to TCOM as a transfer student is extremely limited.
+Students currently enrolled in a fully accredited college of osteopathic medicine may be considered for advanced standing admission to the third year of medical studies at TCOM.
 Students must demonstrate both the completion and equivalency of a medical school curriculum equivalent to the first two years of medical education at TCOM.
 The applicant must have valid reasons for transfer, have maintained good academic standing, be qualified in every respect, including academic performance, met all other requirements for admission, and be eligible for continuation.
-Admission is competitive and depends upon space availability.
+Admission is competitive and depends upon space availability at TCOM.

 Guidelines for Eligibility

 An applicant who has been dismissed from or has withdrawn from another medical college for academic reasons will not be considered for advanced standing.An applicant who has been dismissed from or has withdrawn from another medical college for academic reasons will NOT be considered for advanced standing.

 - An applicant who previously applied to TCOM for admission as a first year student and was not accepted will be considered for advanced standing only if academic performance in medical school has been distinguished as determined by the Admissions Committee.